Substance Abuse in Seattle/Bellevue/Tacoma (Seattle Metro Area)

 Alcohol is the most commonly abused substance in the Seattle Metro Area.
-Often the easiest substance to obtain, alcohol addiction frequently begins in childhood, with 26 percent of 8th grade children in the area admitting to have tried it.
+Often the easiest substance to obtain, alcohol addiction frequently begins in childhood, with 26 percent of 8th-grade children in the area admitting to having tried it.
 This rate increases to 64 percent when surveying children in their senior year of high school.

 Heroin Addiction in WA

 According to the National Institute of Drug Abuse, recent research shows an increase in heroin use among people in the Seattle Metro Area.
 It is the most common drug mentioned in law enforcement reports.

 - Heroin made up 22.6 percent of all drug reports in the first half of 2013 compared with 17.9 percent in the first half of 2012.

 - Heroin treatment admissions in the Seattle area increased from 15.3 percent of total admissions in 2011, to 20.5 percent of admissions in 2012.

 - Drug-induced deaths involving heroin have increased, from 32 deaths in the first half of 2011, to 43 deaths in the first half of 2012, and to 50 deaths in the first half of 2013.

 Methamphetamine continues to be popular in Seattle, based on treatment data and death records.
 With most of the city’s meth coming from Mexico, deaths caused by the drug have increased dramatically, from 7 occurring in the first half of 2011 to 21 occurring in the first half of 2013.

 Admissions to Seattle drug treatment facilities for prescription opioid abuse were most common among clients aged 18-44.
 From January to June 2013, there was an increase in the use of the drug oxycodone.

 - 20 Oxycodone linked deaths occurred in the first half of 2012 with 27 occurring in the first half of 2013.